IBM/kubernetes-must-gather/README.md

 ## Notes

 We generally recommend using a specific tag rather than `latest` because `oc adm must-gather` [uses an `ImagePullPolicy` of `PullIfNotPresent`](https://github.com/openshift/oc/issues/2029) so if you were to use `--image=quay.io/ibm/kubernetes-must-gather:latest` once, then you could not get a newer version of the `latest` image in the same cluster unless you manually deleted that image from the internal image registry.
+Consult the [latest release](https://github.com/IBM/kubernetes-must-gather/releases/latest) to find the latest version.

 ---